acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/page-mod.md

 to send and receive messages.

 For example, this add-on retrieves the HTML content of specific tags from pages that match the pattern.
+The main add-on code sends the desired tag to the content script, and the content script replies by sending the HTML content of all the elements with that tag.

 main.js: